GBarbascumpa/GBarbascumpa/README.md

 In other words, a Lawyer by training, with more than 4 years of experience in Business Intelligence, eager to learn about identifying common risks, threats, and vulnerabilities, as well as techniques to mitigate them.

--👯 I’m looking to collaborate on Cybersecurity Related Projects
+- 👯 I’m looking to collaborate on Cybersecurity Related Projects.
+- 🔭 I’m currently writing about areas where Tech meets Law and Finance, check it out at www.barbascumpa.com.

 <!--
 **GBarbascumpa/GBarbascumpa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.